krancour/brignext/PROPOSAL.md

 The scheduling subsystem will provide a synchronous interface for managing the underlying workload execution substrate-- which will be Kubernetes, exclusively.
-Additionally, it will provide an agent to asynchronously handle events by orchestating workload execution on the substrate.
+Additionally, it will provide an agent to asynchronously handle events by orchestrating workload execution on the substrate.

 The synchronous interface will effect immediate changes to the substrate wherever those changes can be applied in real-time and with minimal resource utilization.
-For instance, event creation or cancelation may occur in real-time.
+For instance, event creation or cancellation may occur in real-time.
 Event execution will be deferred to the asynchronous agent.

 To bridge the gap between the synchronous and asynchronous components of this subsystem, a message bus capable of ensuring reliable transmission of messages